The Mabinogi are the oldest (prose) stories on record in Europe.

 This website is mainly about the Mabinogi, also known as Pedair Cainc, or the Four Branches.
 There is also a fair amount of information about other connected mediaeval literature such as stories known from the larger Mabinogion collection, plus their social context, and modern theories.

 The Mabinogi are one of the most fascinating source works of world literature.
 They are an inspiration for legends, artworks, poetry, theatre, music, and spirituality.
 They repay careful study for they are far more than simple stories.
 We can find in them links to mediaeval politics and laws, ancient lore and mythology, sophisticated literary structures, a wise humour and a vision of cooperative society.
 This wealth is all displayed in a deceptively simple style so the tales can delight children and adults alike with the joy of a really good story.
-This is a rich gift from Wales, the earliest known stories in Britain.
+This is a rich gift from the Cymru/ Wales.